This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have a brain disorder, epilepsy, or muscle spasms that are not controlled with medicine.

-- You or your child developed Guillain-Barré syndrome within 6 weeks of getting a tetanus vaccine.
+- You developed Guillain-Barré syndrome within 6 weeks of getting a tetanus vaccine.

-- You or your child had an Arthus allergic reaction after you received any diphtheria or tetanus vaccine.
+- You had an Arthus allergic reaction after you received any diphtheria or tetanus vaccine.
 If you had this reaction, you should get the vaccine no more than every 10 years.

 What are the risks of the diphtheria, tetanus, and pertussis vaccine?